khathepham/markdown-resume/source/resume.md

 <location> API Platforms and DevOps - Technology and Operations - Royal Bank of Canada </location>

 - Developed a suite of automation scripts and internal web pages using a range of tools such as Python, Ansible Automation, Jenkins, and Dynatrace to allow the API Platform and DevOps team to monitor, be notified of, and fix outages and potential issues.
-- Engineered and implemented a comprehensive monitoring and notification system that proactively detects, alerts, and facilitates swift resolution of outages and potential issues,
+- Implemented a comprehensive monitoring and notification system that proactively detects, alerts, and facilitates swift resolution of outages and potential issues,

 ## Projects
 ### .devHacks Registration Platform <time>Jan.
 2024 - Feb.
 2024</time>
 <location>.devClub, Man., Canada</location>
 - Spearheaded the development of a comprehensive registration platform for .devHacks, enabling streamlined registration for over 150 attendees and facilitating efficient QR code-based check-in for executives.
-- Leveraged Google App Engine and Python Flask for the webserver architecture, integrating Tally.so's webhooks for seamless registration processing and Notion's API for effective attendee management.
+- Utilized Google App Engine and Python Flask for the webserver architecture, integrating Tally.so's webhooks for seamless registration processing and Notion's API for effective attendee management.

 ### CUSEC Verifier <time> Jan 2024 </time>
 <location>CUSEC: Canaidan University Software Engineering Conference</location>

 [github.com/khathepham/CUSEC-Verifier](https://github.com/khathepham/CUSEC-Verifier)
-- Engineered a Python Flask webserver on Google App Engine to authenticate CUSEC 2024 ticket holders, facilitating secure Discord access for over 250 attendees with minimal entry barriers.
+- Constructed a Python Flask webserver on Google App Engine to authenticate CUSEC 2024 ticket holders, facilitating secure Discord access for over 250 attendees with minimal entry barriers.
 - Demonstrated adeptness in integrating diverse APIs — Tally.so for real-time verification, Ticket Tailor for attendee management, and Discord for automated access control—enhancing the user experience.
 <!-- - Ensured scalability and reliable performance, contributing significantly to a vibrant online community and improved participant engagement for the conference. -->